knicklabs/faker-schema/README.md

 ## Introduction

-This library, `faker-schema`, provides a neat API around `faker` to deterministically create one or more pseduo-random records from schemas with advanced features like derived values and probability.
+This library, `faker-schema`, provides a neat API around `faker` to deterministically create one or more pseudo-random records from schemas with advanced features like derived values and probability.

 ## Installation